WZRR

-WZRR (99.5 FM, "Talk 99.5") is a commercial radio station licensed to Birmingham, Alabama, carrying a news/talk format.
+WZRR (99.5 FM, "Talk 99.5") is a commercial radio station licensed to Birmingham, Alabama, carrying a talk format.
 WZRR is one of several Birmingham-area radio stations owned by Cumulus Media, with studios and offices on Goodwin Crest Drive in Homewood.

 WZRR carries local talk shows during the day, but at night it runs nationally syndicated programs from co-owned Westwood One including The Mark Levin Show, America at Night with Rich Valdés and Red Eye Radio.
 Most hours begin an update from ABC News Radio.
 It is also Central Alabama's radio home of Auburn Tigers athletics.

 WZRR's transmitter is west of Red Mountain, off Spaulding Ishkooda Road in Birmingham.
 It has an effective radiated power (ERP) of 100,000 watts, the maximum for most American FM stations.
 Its tower is more than 1,000 ft in height above average terrain (HAAT).
 It broadcasts using HD Radio technology.

 History

 Rock Station K-99

 In December 1976, the station first signed on the air.
-Its call sign was WVOK-FM, the sister station to WVOK (now WJOX).
+Its call sign was WVOK-FM, the sister station to WVOK (690 AM).
 "K-99", as the station was called, was Birmingham's first full-time progressive rock station.
-Previously, WJLN-FM (now WZZK-FM) and WERC-FM (now WBPT) dabbled in that format on a part-time basis.
+Previously, WJLN-FM and WERC-FM dabbled in that format on a part-time basis.

 K-99 played an eclectic mix of rock songs from artists of the 1960s and 1970s, and was a ratings success.
-When the AM was sold to Mack Sanders in 1978, the call letters of the FM station were changed to WRKK, representing the word "Rock", but the "K-99" handle was retained.
-In 1981, WAPI-FM (now WJOX-FM) changed its format from easy listening to album rock, thus giving Birmingham two stations in the same format.
+When WVOK AM was sold to Mack Sanders in 1978, the call letters of the FM station were changed to WRKK, representing the word "Rock", but the "K-99" handle was retained.
+In 1981, WAPI-FM changed its format from easy listening to album rock, thus giving Birmingham two stations in the same format.
 This continued until the next year.

-Country and Soft AC
+Country and soft AC

 In 1982, the new owners of WRKK changed the station's format to country music, and the station's branding was modified to "K-99 Country".
 Competing against market leader WZZK-FM, the new WRKK was not successful.

 In an attempt to change K-99's fortunes, in 1984, the call letters were changed to WQUS, and the on-air name of the station was changed to "U.S. 99".
 Neither the new name nor the hiring of the popular Birmingham morning drive team of Tommy Charles and John Ed Willoughby improved the fortunes of the station.

 In 1985, U.S. 99 dropped country music and flipped to soft adult contemporary, changed its call letters to WLTB, and rebranded as "Lite 99".